Yonex Comfort Z3 Review: not what I had expected

 The fit resembles that of the Yonex 65z3, which will impress you if this is your first pair of high-end badminton shoes.
 They’re snug all around, and comfortable to wear, but nothing special if you’re switching from another flagship model from Yonex, Victor, or Li-Ning.

-In fact, when I’ve had them on for a while, I’ve felt that they weren’t tight enough around my ankles and the upper part of my feet.
+In fact, after wearing them for a while, I felt that they weren’t tight enough around my ankles and the upper part of my feet.
 When I first tie them, they are fine but they have a bit of “give” after moving around during a few games.

 I’ve tried tying them both tighter and looser but it didn’t make a difference, and I noticed other players making similar comments.